easy-up/portage-cd/README.md

 | imagescan.grypefilename           | PORTAGE_IMAGE_SCAN_GRYPE_FILENAME        | grype-vulnerability-report-full.json | The filename for the grype vulnerability report - must contain 'grype'             |
 | imagescan.syftfilename            | PORTAGE_IMAGE_SCAN_SYFT_FILENAME         | syft-sbom-report.json                | The filename for the syft SBOM report - must contain 'syft'                        |

+The portage pipeline is broken into a number of stages.
+Below are the stages and their purpose:

+- `code-scan`: Scans the application code for secrets
+- `image-build`: Builds the application image
+- `image-scan`: Scans the application image for vulnerabilities
+- `image-publish`: Publishes the application image to a registry

+Note you cannot run image scan or publish without running the image build stage.

 ## Running in Docker